chinamike65/hugo-tuolesi/content/book5/book5en.md

 3. Different fruit positions
 There is a difference between the size and the vehicle in the fruit position pursued by practice.

-The Mahayana pursues the fruition of a Buddha, and the Hinayana pursues the fruition of an Arahant.
+The Mahayana pursues the fruition of a Buddha, and the Hinayana pursues the fruition of an arhat.

 The Mahayana Buddhahood is far higher than Theravada Arhats in terms of wisdom and ability.